A lonely girl — a man on the run and 72 hours reckless hours that shock you with the impact of unleashed emotions!

 Stanton Carlisle: In the orphanage.
 That’s what they used to give us on Sunday after beating us black-and-blue all week.
 Then when I ran away, they threw me in the reform school.
 But that’s where I got wise to myself.
 I let the chaplain save me, and got a parole in no time.
 Boy, how I went for salvation!
 Comes in kind of handy when you’re in a jam.

-A foggy night, crickets chanting, Zeena’s husband Pete, staggering in between the caravans of the carnival stumbles upon Stanton one night.
+On a foggy night, crickets chanting, Zeena’s husband Pete, staggering in between the caravans of the carnival stumbles upon Stanton one night.
 Zeena has cut him off from his drinking.
 Pete has the dropsies.
-In the background we hear the Geek wailing, screaming, ungodly screams.
-“He’s got the heebie jeebies again.”
+In the background, we hear the Geek wailing, screaming, ungodly screams.
+“He’s got the heebie-jeebies again.”

-Throughout the film’s darker scenes the usage of music by Cyril Mockeridge, with orchestral arrangements by Maurice Packh underscore moments with a diabolical motif, again in keeping with the Faustian theme.
-Several waves of glossolalia especially where the Geek runs amok on the carny grounds are simply mind altering.
+Throughout the film’s darker scenes the usage of music by Cyril Mockeridge, with orchestral arrangements by Maurice Packh underscores moments with a diabolical motif, again in keeping with the Faustian theme.
+Several waves of glossolalia especially where the Geek runs amok on the carny grounds are simply mind-altering.